padischer/FitBike/README.md

-# FitBike
+# Important
-create_database contains commands that must be used, to create and fill the database
+create_database.sql contains commands that must be used, to create and fill the database